MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/dotnet-core.md

      * **Path to projects**: _leave empty_.
    * **Custom command**: tool.
    * **Arguments**: `install -g dotnetsay`.
-1. Add a **Command Line** task and set the following properties:
+1. To run the tool, add a **Command Line** task and set the following properties:
    * **Script:** `dotnetsay`.

 ::: moniker-end

 ## Run your tests

-If you have test projects in your repository, then use the **.NET Core** task to run unit tests by using testing frameworks like MSTest, xUnit, and NUnit.The test project must reference [Microsoft.NET.Test.SDK](https://www.nuget.org/packages/Microsoft.NET.Test.SDK) version 15.8.0 or higher.
+When you have test projects in your repository, then use the **.NET Core** task to run unit tests by using testing frameworks like MSTest, xUnit, and NUnit.The test project must reference [Microsoft.NET.Test.SDK](https://www.nuget.org/packages/Microsoft.NET.Test.SDK) version 15.8.0 or higher.
-Test results get automatically published to the service.
+Test results are automatically published to the service.
 These results are available to you in the build summary and can be used for troubleshooting failed tests and test-timing analysis.

 ::: moniker range=">=azure-devops-2020"